NguyenDinhNhatNguyen/16-bit-Simple-ISA-Microprocessor-Design/README.md

 ## 📖 Overview

 This project involves the design, simulation, and implementation of a **16-bit Microprocessor** based on a custom Simple Instruction Set Architecture (ISA).
-The project was developed for the **Digital Logic Design (CE118.Q17)** course at the **University of Information Technology - VNU-HCM**.

 The core objective was to implement and compare two different CPU architectures (Single Cycle & Pipeline) to optimize processing performance.

 ## 📂 Documentation